AtroPen Side Effects

 Severity and frequency of adverse effects are dose related and individual intolerance varies greatly; adverse effects occasionally may be obviated by a reduction in dosage but this also may eliminate potential therapeutic effects.

-Other common effects include increased ocular tension (especially in patients with angle-closure glaucoma), loss of taste, headache, nervousness, restlessness, drowsiness, weakness, dizziness, flushing, insomnia, nausea, vomiting, bloated feeling, anhidrosis (especially in hot environments), fever, mild to moderate pain at the injection site, loss of libido, and erectile dysfunction (via block of cholinergically mediated vasodilation).
+Other common effects include increased ocular tension (especially in patients with angle-closure glaucoma), loss of taste, headache, nervousness, restlessness, drowsiness, weakness, dizziness, flushing, insomnia, nausea, vomiting, bloated feeling, anhidrosis (especially in hot environments), mild to moderate pain at the injection site, loss of libido, and erectile dysfunction (via block of cholinergically mediated vasodilation).

 For Healthcare Professionals